Codecademy/docs/content/general/concepts/runtime/runtime.md

 ---
 Title: 'Runtime'
-Description: 'Runtime can either mean the period of time during which a program is running, or a built-in application that supports the execution of a program.'
+Description: 'Runtime is the period of time during which a program is running.'
 Subjects:
   - 'Computer Science'
   - 'Code Foundations'